iredmail/docs/en_US/cluster/0-haproxy.keepalived.glusterfs.md

 df -h
 ```

-you can test it by creating any files on one of your mail servers
+you can test it by creating some files on one of your mail servers

 ```
 cd /var/vmail; touch R1 R2 R3 R4 R5 R6
 ```

-make sure it, by checking files on both servers
+make sure it syncs, by checking files on both servers

 ```
 ls -la /var/vmail